European pilchard: Genetics

 Mitochondrial sequence data have shown evidence of an early genetic bottleneck in Safi and a significant genetic differentiation within the sardine population.
 However, this has been challenging for researchers to definitively claim due to large population sizes and the sardine's high dispersal ability.
 Additionally, the lack of oceanographic barriers allow for further gene flow between populations.

 Eight micro-satellite loci showed polymorphism and no significant linkage disequilibrium.
 Due to possible homozygote excess and null alleles, most loci showed differences from the Hardy-Weinberg Equilibrium.
 Further tests showed that the S. pilchardus populations from across nine locations over the Atlantic Ocean and Mediterranean Sea act as one evolutionary unit.
 Slight genetic differences found could be attributed to isolation by distance.
-Thus, there is support for two distinct groups via mitochondrial data, while micro-satellite data supports weak genetic structure within a evolutionary unit.
+Thus, there is support for two distinct groups via mitochondrial data, while micro-satellite data supports weak genetic structure within an evolutionary unit.

 Mitochondrial and micro-satellite analyses of the Sp2, Sp7, Sp8 and Sp15 loci with biologic parameter and genetic analysis show homogeneity in the Atlantic Moroccan coast population of S. pilchardus.
 In Baibai et al. (2017)'s biologic and morphometric analysis, they found high variability within the stocks of the Moroccan Atlantic, with two distinct morphological groups that are geographically separated in the Northwest African Coast and South region of Morocco.
 Specifically, northern Moroccan sardines have a smaller head to body ratio than those in the south.
 These are in addition to the established differences in the position of the pelvic and anal fin between the same groups.
 The morphological differences, however, are not genetically based.
 Instead, it is the result of phenotypic plasticity, a trait known to help sardine stocks survive in the different waters that they inhabit.

 A genetic analysis of relevant microsatellite loci and mitochondrial analysis further support the claim of non-genetically based phenotypic difference.
 All four loci studied were analyzed to be independent of each other.
 Of note, loci Sp2 and Sp8 carried a high number of private alleles, although this is consistent with other marine fishes.
 These same two loci are responsible for the small genetic structure found in S. pilchardus.
 Due to homozygote excess and null alleles, significant values of the inbreeding coefficient, F_{is}, was found in Safi, Malaga, and Cadiz.
 Mitochondrial analysis showed significant genetic structure compared to previous analyses with significant nucleotide differences and higher nucleotide diversity in Cap Blanc and Galician samples.
 Possible explanations for the isolation of certain populations could be explained by gyres or upwelling, such as that in south Morocco, along with distance.